Skip to main content

 Why Custom Silicon Is Exploding in Demand

-The AI chip market is projected to hit $91.96 billion by 2025.
+The AI chip market is projected to hit $91.96 billion by 2025, driven by rapid adoption across industries such as cloud computing, autonomous vehicles, robotics, and healthcare analytics.
 Unlike general-purpose GPUs, custom chips are built for one mission: powering AI models with maximum performance and minimum cost.

 Custom Silicon Delivers Massive Gains

-• 4x better performance per dollar than GPUs
+• 4x better performance per dollar than traditional GPUs

-• Higher power efficiency for dense data centers
+• Higher power efficiency for hyperscale data centers

-• Architectures tailored for transformers, LLMs, and agentic AI
+• Architectures optimized for transformers, LLMs, and generative AI

 As foundational models scale to unprecedented sizes, hyperscalers can no longer rely solely on external chip vendors.
-They need custom hardware that matches their unique workloads.
+They need hardware tailored to their unique workloads, software ecosystems, and long-term infrastructure strategies.

 The Big Tech Silicon Race